ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 Amendments
 ==================================================================

+Any member can propose the adoption, amendment or repealing of the Bylaws.
-Bylaws may be adopted, amended or repealed by the membership.
-In the event of such adoption, amendment or repeal, the following procedures shall be implemented:
+In the event of such a proposal, the following procedures shall be implemented:

-1. Any proposal relating to the adoption, amendment or repeal of the Bylaws shall be posted on http://foundation.gnome.org by the Board for a period of twenty one (21) days;

-2. The members shall be provided with the reasonable means to comment upon and/or object to any such proposal;
+1. The members shall be provided with the reasonable means to comment upon and/or object to any such proposal for twenty one (21) days

+#.
+The proposal shall be sent to the membership and shall be posted on http://foundation.gnome.org by the Board

-3. In the event that five percent or more of the members objects to the proposal, a special meeting of the members shall be convened in accordance with the provisions of Article VII, and the proposal shall be voted upon;
+#.
+In the event that five percent or more of the members object to the proposal, a special
+        meeting of the members shall be convened in accordance with the provisions of Article VII, and the proposal shall be voted upon

-4. In the event that five percent or more of the members do not object to the proposal, then the proposal shall be adopted by the Board to the extent permitted by CNPBCL Section 5150(a).
+#.
+In the event that five percent or more of the members do not object to the proposal, then
+        the proposal shall be adopted by the Board to the extent permitted by CNPBCL Section 5150(a).